CERT-Polska/n6/docs/src/usage/streamapi.md

 ```
 !!! tip

-    You have few seconds to send CONNECT frame before connection close automatically.
+    Typically, you have only a few seconds to send a `CONNECT` frame before
+    the connection is automatically closed.